• Helping You Feel Safer

 When Should I Consider Seeking Therapy?

-As you use these videos,
+As you use these videos, you may notice emotions, memories, or patterns becoming more noticeable.

-You might want support processing them.
+You might want additional support processing these experiences.